 We are looking for bodies and rebellious minds that, by not being subject to the domination of devices built throughout history, carry a dynamic and disruptive force capable of unsettling the established structures of control and subordination through micropolitical resistance.
 We are looking for subject-bodies so that new – more democratic, multicultural and transgressive – narratives are spread, amplified and therefore heard.

 photos by Denise Adams, Frederico Pellachin and Raquel Romero-Faz

 Theme’s conception and development: Bernardo José de Souza

 Communication and documentation: Frederico Pellachin

 Selection Committee: Consuelo Bassanesi, Bernardo José de Souza and Pablo León de la Barra

-Check here the full coverage of the first edition of the project, which took place in September and October 2016.
+Check here to see the full reprot on the first edition of Art and Activism in Latin America project, which took place in September and October 2016.